Fire Department

 The Pense Volunteer Fire Department was organized in November 1977 to provide firefighting services to the Town of Pense and the RM of Pense.
 It works with the Regina EMS for response awareness.
 The 911 number is used by those reporting a fire in the area and our fire department members are then alerted.
 Residents receive a discount on their insurance premiums for having this service in our community.

 Regular meetings are held twice a month at the fire hall.
-Please contact the fire department or email them for a schedule.
+Please contact the fire department for a schedule.
 These meetings are used to practice firefighting routines, maintenance and repair to the equipment, special training and community service (water main flushing, etc.).
 Occasional workdays are organized for weekends if a big project or major repair is required as well as out-of-town training.

 Fire Chief